skarger/intellij-example/README.md

 # IntelliJ Bug Example

-Ruby and Rails version should not be important to the issue, but for reference:
+Ruby and Rails versions should not be important to the issue, but for reference:
 ```
 $ ruby --version
 ruby 2.6.1p33 (2019-01-30 revision 66950) [x86_64-darwin17]